 Third Party Libraries, Tutorials and Resources

-A number of third party libraries, tutorials and resources are listed on the Modules page.
+A number of third party libraries, tutorials and resources are listed on the Introduction page.

 About Releases and Snapshots

-Most users will want to use the latest stable release of Tapestry, and for that your best bet for new projects is to use the Quickstart Maven archetype to create your initial Tapestry project, as described on the Getting Started page.
+Most users will want to use the latest stable release of Tapestry, and for that your best bet for new projects is to use the Quickstart Maven archetype to create your initial Tapestry project, as described on the Introduction page.
 The Quickstart archetype generates a full, working project directory.
-For upgrading existing projects, just use the Maven dependency listed on the Download page.
+For upgrading existing projects, just use the Maven dependency listed on the Introduction page.

 You can also pull down Tapestry modules in the form of binary and source JARs from the Maven Central repository.